nhm38/ECE4960/lab13-page.md

 pos[n - 1] = pos[n];
 ```

 The blue curve is **acceleration**, the red curve is **velocity**, and the greed curve is **position**.
+The velocity and position curves are in units of cm/s and cm for ease of visualization.

 ![Sad DR](img/lab13/DeadReckoning.png)

 I pushed the robot forward once, pulled the robot backwards once, and then pushed the robot forward again.
 You can see the 3 bumps in the velocity data and the corresponding changes in the acceleration data.

 I set up the sensor's built-in digital low pass filter to see if that would improve the data.
 I messed abournd with some of the settings and saw some improvemnts in the acceleration data but nothing too significant.
+The acceleration curves look smoother, but the velocity curve (and postion curve) are still accumulating a lot of error.

 ```
 ICM_20948_dlpcfg_t myDLPcfg;    // Configuration structure for the desired sensors (accel & gyro)